soumiks4/tilted/README.md

 # tilted
-looks like garbage to others
+looks like garbage to others,

-doesn't matter, I have stopped caring my sheild is up and I'm moving on
+doesn't matter, I have stopped caring.

+My sheild is up and I'm moving on